maptimeLA/craftmap_adventure/README.md

 # craftmap_adventure
-Open Source Embroidered Quilt using OSM data for anyone to jump in an contribute
+This project an Open Source Embroidered Quilt using OSM data for anyone to jump in an contribute to.

 ## Proposal
-This repo is to plan, discuss a quilt making project using data from openstreetmap to make "fabric tiles" made by anyone to add on to the quilt.
-This repo will also be a source for any city to make their own as we'll outline steps to hold workshops and instructions for putting the quilt together
+This repo is to plan and discuss a quilt making project using data from OpenStreetMap.
+By making a quilt of "fabric tiles", anyone can  add to the quilted map.
+This repo will also be a source for any city to replicate the project and make their own map quilt.
+We will outline steps for workshops and list instructions for putting the quilt together.

 ## Breakdown of what this is
 * Basically we use openstreetmap data to create an embroidered quilt map of "fabric tiles."